 ***Thank you to all who support Salem Church!
-We were blessed with a lovely day for this years' Salem Fest.
-A couple things are new on this website.
+A couple of things are new on this website.
 If you hold your cursor over the HISTORY tab, you will see the line 'Salem, a Country Church video.
 This is the video produced in 1997 by Channel 10 PBS, narrated by Bill Holm.
 We are excited to have it available for all to see.

 Another new feature can be found on the tab 'CEMETERY INFO'.
 Click on Cemetery Records and you will see Excel spreadsheets of the West and East side burials in Salem Cemetery complete with birth and death dates.